intercultural

 Space to play — Board Games and Dialogue Tables Read More »

-The Quest for Wisdom foundation (QfWf) is founded to stimulate the art of living in the cosmopolis
+The Quest for Wisdom foundation (QfWf) is founded to stimulate the inter-cultural art of living

-“Every person longs for the good life and every culture passes on its wisdom to future generations to grow as a person on an inward journey that connects all corners of the world.
+“Every culture passes on its wisdom to future generations to grow as a person on an inward journey to the quintessence, that connects all corners of the world.
 Thereby we flourish as a community, celebrating life in the cosmopolis “

 In a tilting world order the QfWf aims to contribute towards a culture of openness and pluriformity by tapping into one’s own and shared historical roots.
-Can we learn to be global citizens by revitalizing wisdom traditions worldwide and liberating ourselves from groupthink?
+Using Art Dialogues to revitalize wisdom traditions worldwide and liberate ourselves from groupthink!

 The Wheel of the Intercultural Art of Living has been created to realize this mission.
 By the spinning of the Wheel around a yearly theme the three Quests flow together on our platform DeGuldenSnede: